insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/initialization.rst

   platform-specific instructions below or see :ref:`DPI-1047 <dpi1047>`.
   Alternatively, remove the call to :meth:`~oracledb.init_oracle_client()` and use Thin mode.
-The features supported by Thin mode can be found in :ref:`driverdiff`.
+The features supported by Thin mode can be found in :ref:`featuresummary`.

-- On any operating system, if you set ``lib_dir`` to the library directory of a full database or full client installation (such as from running ``runInstaller``), you will need to have previously set the Oracle environment, for example by setting the ``ORACLE_HOME`` environment variable.
+- On any operating system, if you set the ``lib_dir`` parameter to the library directory of a full database or full client installation (such as from running ``runInstaller``), you will need to have previously set the Oracle environment, for example by setting the ``ORACLE_HOME`` environment variable.
 Otherwise you will get errors like ``ORA-1804``.
 You should set this variable, and other Oracle environment variables, before starting Python, as shown in :ref:`Oracle Environment Variables <envset>`.

 - The :meth:`~oracledb.init_oracle_client()` function may be called multiple times in your application but must always pass the same arguments.